 - It can be wall-mounted.

 - The front panel comes in two different colors and numerous designs.
 It can blend in as a piece of art in your room.

-For large rooms under 1,000 square feet, this is one of the best air purifiers you can buy for cleaning the air.
+For large spaces under 1,000 square feet, this is one of the best air purifiers for large rooms available for cleaning the air.

 Next up is a large room air purifier that also gives you the flexibility to customize the internal HEPA filter and choose a front panel design that meets your individual needs.

 This Alen BreatheSmart air purifier gives you a choice between four types of True HEPA filters: